Printed Ephemera Collection

 - agricultural show programmes

 - sports programmes covering major codes and athletics

 Access to the Printed Ephemera Collection

-Original materials in the collection are available at the Library's Wellington Reading Room.
+Original materials in the collection are available in the Library's Katherine Mansfield Reading Room.

-Digital copies of selected items are available through their record pages.
-Use the Gallery view while searching to see them.
-Photographic and digital copies of some pictorial items are also available at the Library's Reading Room.
+Digital copies of some items are shown online through their catalogue descriptions.
+To see them, use the Gallery view when looking at a search result.
+Additional photographic and digital copies of some pictorial items are also available in the Library's Reading Room.

 Get copies from items in this collection